 The Company in its activities pays due attention to ethical values, complies with legal requirements and takes into consideration the various stakeholders comprising not just its members but also the general populace and communities where it carries on business.
+The The Company in its activities pays due attention to ethical values, complies with legal requirements and takes into consideration the various stakeholders comprising not just its members but also the general populace and communities where it carries on business.
 The Company ensures maximum care for the environment where it operates by maintaining the highest environmental standards.
-Being an employer, supplier and consumer, Conoil Plc contributes to the economic growth of the country.
+Being an employer, supplier and consumer, Conoil Plc contributes to the economic growth in various ways.

 In order to identify with the aspirations of various sections of the society in which it operates, the Company donated a total sum of N68,000,000.00 (Sixty-eight Million Naira) as charitable contributions during the year.
 It also championed several initiatives to provide aid and relief in some host communities.
-A listing of the beneficiary organizations and the amounts donated to them is shown in the table below:
+A listing of the beneficiary organizations and the amounts donated to them is shown in the table: